FAQs

 7. You will see a box with course subjects.
 Scroll and select your course subject , and click Advanced Search.

-8. Find and select your chosen instructional method (Conventional, Web Asynchronous, Web Synchronous, or Hybrid) , and click Section Search.
+8. Select your instructional method (Conventional, Web Asynchronous, Web Synchronous, or Hybrid), and click Section Search.

 You will see all sections of that course offered for the specified semester, instructional method, class times, class meeting location, and the course registration number (CRN).

-First-Time Freshmen are registered by an advisor in the OSS for their first term.
-Students are able to self-register their second term at TSU.
+First-time freshmen are registered by an advisor in the OSS for their first term and self-register for their second term at TSU.
+View more information at www.tnstate.edu/ftf

 1. Log into MyTSU